DrHazemAli/image-studio/cli/docs/CLI-API-Documentation.md

 ---

-This API documentation provides comprehensive technical details for integrating with the Image Studio CLI.
+This API documentation provides comprehensive technical details for integrating with the AI Image Studio CLI.
 For more information, see:

 - [CLI User Guide](./CLI-User-Guide.md) - User-focused documentation
 - [CLI README](../README.md) - Installation and quick start